jmunoz1992/secrets/workshop/02_Posting_New_Secrets.md

 ```
 </details><br />

-Now the post method only sets the message using req.body.
+Now the post uses the properties from req.body that it should.
 Anything else that the user (or a hacker) might try to send is disregarded.

 Cool!
 Now our post method is much more secure than it was.
-We have tests to make sure that only authenticated users can creat secrets.
-That users can only set the message initially for a new secret.
+We have tests to make sure that only authenticated users can create secrets.
 And that the userId should match the user that created the message.

 When you are ready, lets move on to updates and the push method.